netankit/AudioMLProject1/README.md

 ### RandomForestClassifier.py

+Seperate the speech frames and nonspeech frames;
-Rearrange and shuffle the training set according to speech and non-speech frames ratio and using RandomForestClassifier
+Rearrange and shuffle the training set according to adjustable speech to non-speech frames ratio and using RandomForestClassifier.
 ```
 Usage: python classification_report.py <speech_vector_file> <class_label_file>
 ```